ScottWe/solidity-1/tutorials/2_getting_started.md

 We can instrument this by:

-  1. Adding two ghost variable which track when the contract is `finished` or `canceled`.
+  1. Adding two ghost variables which track when the contract is `finished` or `canceled`.
   2. Adding a public method which asserts that both ghost variables are never true at the same time.